6 Creative Vocabulary Activities For High School (Blog Image)

 Nancy Padak, Kent State University professor emeritus

 Flocabulary is rooted in comprehension and vocabulary.
 Flocabulary’s hip-hop videos present a high volume of words through rhyme, making them a perfect format to teach academic vocabulary.
 Hip-hop has a more extensive vocabulary and more unique words than any other genre and the rhythm and rhyme make those words memorable and “sticky.”
 Students are exposed to vocabulary terms multiple times in context within a genre that promotes recall.
 Plus, there’s more than just a video; each lesson offers extended practice through the corresponding activities.
-These rigorous and intentional learning experiences are designed to engage students through quality music and rich visuals, creating an emotional connection—and this approach is an ideal way to foster an optimal learning environment.
+These rigorous and intentional learning experiences are designed to engage students through quality music and rich visuals, creating an emotional connection—and this approach is an ideal way to foster an optimal learning environment for high school vocabulary activities.

 New to Flocabulary?
 Teachers can sign up for a trial to access our lesson videos and assessment activities.
 Administrators can get in touch with us to learn more about unlocking the full power of Flocabulary through Flocabulary Plus.